 Is it Worth Waiting?

 Well, we haven’t got an answer for that.
-If you’re willing to be flexible on brand and model then you’ll probably be able to pick up an item reduced in price.
+If you’re willing to be flexible on brand and model then you may be able to pick up an item reduced in price.

 As well as stores in Spain, from mid November check out The Black Friday – Spain’s “one stop Cyber Monday website”.